The Blue Room

 The Blue Room acquired its marvellous deep blue colour from Lady Leonie Leslie, before she later moved into the Mauve Room.
 Sammy Leslie replicated the blue colour in the bathroom, which was once the dressing room.
 Subsequently it was transformed to an `Odeon cinema' cum TV room, with suitably hideous colours and plastic seats, for Sammy and her little sister, Camilla.

-The walls in the Blue Room are adorned by sketches and paintings.
+The walls in the Blue Room are adorned by sketches and paintings and there are panoramic views of the beautiful lake and landscaped gardens.
 The Lady in White is a fine pastel portrait of our lovely American Aunt, Anne Cockrane, as is the smaller sketch beside it.
 Her sister Lady Marjorie Leslie, appears in the second sketch, and in the small oil painting.
 The larger oil is of Lady Baggot, and was painted by her father, the first Sir John Leslie.
 The older lady is Mrs. Henry Clay Ide, mother to Anne and Marjorie, who died at a young age, leaving three daughters, Adelaide, Anne and little Marjorie.
 Their father was Chief Justice of Samoa when the Ides and the Robert Louis Stevensons were the only white people living on the paradise island which inspired Stevenson's famous `Treasure Island.'
 When not busy writing, Stevenson improvised stories for the Ide children!

 The Ides left Samoa, regretfully, when Mr. Ide was appointed Governor General of the Philippines, then under American rule.
 They lived at the Malacanan Palace in Manila which was much smaller in those days as it was not yet required to store Mrs. Imelda Marcos's 3000 pairs of shoes.